 Europe presented a different picture entirely.
 Soccer (football) cards dominated, with a completely separate ecosystem from American sports:

-• Panini Monopoly: Unlike the U.S. market’s multiple manufacturers, Panini dominated European soccer cards18
+- Panini Monopoly: Unlike the U.S. market’s multiple manufacturers, Panini dominated European soccer cards

 The Technology Revolution in Trading